emtee40/FMHY-wiki/Stream-Site-Grading.md

 * Keep in mind that requirements for each criteria, as well as new criteria, will sometimes be added or adjusted if we feel it's needed.
 * We also poll high-ranking members for their favorites.
 These votes don't affect main scores, but they are used for breaking ties.
 Votes are represented by a 🌟.

 ***
+## movie-web Instances
+### Score: 20/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. Very nice UI, search works well, lots of user settings. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Site has good sorting + random suggestions and editor picks. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Has built in watch parties (pstream), streams are synced, controllable by both watchers. ✔️

+Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

+***
 ## Cineby